Tamupiwa/Auth0-SSO-signup-provisioner/README.md

 # Auth0-SSO-invite-provisioner
-Auth0 Post login Actions script that prevents automatic signups from external Identity Providers (google, azure etc) unless the user has an existing auth0 account.The script automatically deletes the newly created idenity if there is not an existing (username-password) user with the same email in auth0.
+Auth0 Post login Actions script that prevents automatic signups from external Identity Providers (Google, Azure AD etc) unless the user has an existing auth0 account.The script automatically deletes the newly created identity if there is not an existing (username-password) user with the same email in auth0.

 If an existing user